-- Implement fiscal policies and strategies consistent with the achievement of macroeconomic stability and inclusive economic development: - Manage resources in a fiscally and environmentally sustainable way; - Maintain prudent levels of public debt; - Maintain an appropriate balance between government revenues and expenditures; and - Manage fiscal risks in a prudent manner.

-The proposed Act will require any new administration, through DBCC, to issue a Statement of Fiscal Policy.
-This document, which must also be updated at the midterm of the administration, must set realistic and measurable macroeconomic and fiscal targets to be achieved during the six-year term.
-The bill also requires the government to publish a Medium-Term Fiscal Strategy (MTFS) annually to flesh out these fiscal policy goals in detail and the measures to achieve such goals.
+Fisc al Responsibility Principles plement fiscal policies and strategies consistent with the hievement of macroeconomic stability and inclusive economic velopment; • M anage resources in a fiscally and environmentally sustainable way; aintain prudent levels of public debt; • M aintain an appropriate balance between government revenues d expenditures; and • M anage fiscal risks in a prudent manner.
+The proposed Act will require any new administration, pugh the DBCC , to issue a Statement of Fiscal Policy. s document, which must also be updated at the midterm he administration, must set realistic and measurable croeconomic and fiscal targets to be achieved during the year term.
+The bill also requires the government to publish edium-Term Fiscal Strategy (MTFS) annually to flesh out these fiscal policy goals in detail and the measures to achieve such goals.
 The MTFS should, among others, include policies, strategies, and targets for revenue, debt, deficit, expenditure, and fiscal risk management.
 The setting of medium-term fiscal goals-an international best practice-also enables the linking of the government's fiscal program with its mediumterm PDP.

 The proposed measure requires the government to report its performance against the targets and plans stated in the aforementioned documents.
-Thus, the proposed Act requires DBCC to produce the Mid-year Fiscal Report and the Annual Fiscal Report.
+Thus, the proposed Act requires the DBCC to produce the Mid-year Fiscal Report and the Annual Fiscal Report.
 Both reports must present economic and fiscal outturns for the period against the targets stated in the MTFS; as well as actual expenditures against their approved appropriations.
 The proposed Act also recognizes the need to provide the government with enough flexibility to address the impact of economic shocks, natural disasters, and other exigencies on its financial health.
 Still, it requires the President to report deviations to Congress, their reasons, and strategies to address these through the MTFS and the Fiscal Reports.

-To address the issues of macroeconomic fiscal sustainability over a longer period, the bill requires NEDA, with DBCC, to with Disclosure on prepare and publish a Long-term Vision Report.
-This report Deviations will evaluate whether existing government policies will continue to be effective over the next thirty years, considering a variety of changes that may take place.
+To address the issues of macroeconomic fiscal sustainability over a longer period, the bill requires the NEDA, with the DBCC, to prepare and publish a Long-term Vision Report.
+This report will evaluate whether existing government policies will continue to be effective over the next thirty years, considering a variety of changes that may take place.
 It must be first published within two years after the PFM law is enacted, and updated every six years thereafter.
 The Long-term Vision Report enhances the government's current practice of publishing the medium-term PDP by providing it with a 30-year outlook on the country's development.